 - Serve more fruits and vegetables.
 Most children don't eat enough fruits and vegetables.
 Take every opportunity to serve them.
 Breakfast and snack times are perfect for fruit.
 Serve vegetables at all lunch and dinner meals, and have a full bowl of fresh fruit on the counter and baby carrots in the refrigerator for snacking.
 Offer vegetables to dip in low-fat dressing.
 Vegetable soups and colourful salads are good appetisers.
 Include the kids in making up new salad combinations.

 - Vary the vegetables.
-Try to select from all five vegetable subgroups – dark green, orange, legumes, starchy vegetables and others – several times a week.
+Try to select from all 5 vegetable subgroups — dark green, orange, legumes, starchy vegetables and others — several times a week.
 They contain different vitamins and minerals.

 - Limit fats.
 Avoid offering too much saturated fat, such as butter, sour cream and cream cheese.
 Cook with canola or olive oils and use margarine spreads instead of butter.
-Look for those without trans fats; all Australian-made margarines should be free of trans fats but imported fat products may contain some.
+Look for those without trans fats; all Australian-made margarines should be free of trans fats but imported fat products and processed or takeaway foods may contain some.
 Choose low-fat dressings and light mayonnaise.

-- If your children are over two years of age, switch to low-fat or skim dairy products.
+- If your children are over 2, switch to low-fat or skim dairy products.
 Children should get used to lean milk products at an early age.
-Encourage two to three servings a day.
+Encourage 2 to 3 servings a day.

 - Drinking water is the best way to quench children’s thirst.
 It doesn’t come with all the sugar and energy (kilojoules) found in fruit juice drinks, soft drinks, sports drinks and flavoured mineral waters.
 Fizzy (carbonated) water or soft drinks are acidic and can contribute to tooth decay.